dasch-swiss/dsp-tools/docs/dsp-tools-usage.md

 ## Start a DSP stack on your local machine

-DSP-API is the heart of the DaSCH software - it is a server application for storing data from the Humanities.
+DSP-API is the heart of the DaSCH service platform - it is a server application for storing data from the Humanities.
 DSP-APP is a generic user interface for the user to look at and work with data stored in DSP.
 It's a server application, too.

 For testing purposes, it is sometimes necessary to run DSP-API and DSP-APP on a local machine.
 But the startup